techiemithlesh/mywebstack/README.md

 2. Copy the `.htaccess` file from `templates/` into your project folder
 3. Add your PHP files to the project folder
 4. Access your project at `http://localhost/your-project-folder`

+## 🧰 Features of Pre-bundled Release

+The [pre-bundled release](https://github.com/techiemithlesh/mywebstack/releases/tag/v0.1.1) comes with everything you need:

+- **Zero Configuration Required** - Just extract and run
+- **All Components Included**:
+  - Apache 2.4.57
+  - PHP 7.4.33
+  - MySQL 8.0.36
+  - phpMyAdmin 5.2.1
+- **Pre-configured Settings** - Optimized for development use
+- **Portable** - Can be moved to any location or USB drive
+- **Instant Web Development Environment** - No installation needed

+Simply download, extract, and start developing immediately!

 ## 🛠️ About the Setup Script